About 700km of railway is completed says Amaechi

 The Federal Government says it has completed about 700km Railway line, currently running commercial activities within the country.

-The Minister of Transportation, Mr Rotimi Amaechi, told Newsmen that the mileage was part of about 5000km to 6000km, which the present administration planned to embark upon.
+The Minister of Transportation, Mr Rotimi Amaechi, told the News Agency of Nigeria (NAN) that the mileage was part of about 5000km to 6000km, which the present administration planned to embark upon.

 He named the Abuja -Kaduna Railway, the Itape-Warri and the Lagos-Ibadan as the projects that had been completed.